fcapolini/modicumjs/README.md

 ## Classes

-ModicumJS is a truly minimal yet fully functional reactive web framework.
-It has no dependencies and includes only three classes and two interfaces.
+ModicumJS is a truly minimalist yet fully functional reactive web framework.
+It only includes three classes and two interfaces, and it only depend on [RequireJS](https://requirejs.org).
+It's written in TypeScript and can be used in both TypeScript and JavaScript projects.

 ### interface ViewProps